If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

-- Then, fill up the remaining space with soil to the brim.
+- Then, fill up the remaining space with soil to the rim.

-- Finally, water the plant thoroughly and place it in a conducive environment.
+- Finally, water the plant thoroughly and put it in a conducive environment.

 10. Rare Pruning

-If you are someone who hates chopping off your plant back, you are lucky with Anthurium Dorayaki.
+If you hate chopping off your plant, you are lucky with Anthurium Dorayaki.
 Dorayaki does not require frequent pruning.

-Pruning only the dead and damaged foliage and stems is enough for Anthurium Dorayaki.
+Pruning only the dead and damaged foliage and stem is enough for Anthurium Dorayaki.